Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by hybrid engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Infiniti and front in the case of the Ford).
 The first one has a Nissan-engineered powertrain under the hood, a 6-cylinder, 24-valves 364hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 187hp engine designed by Mazda.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Ford does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Infiniti with an average rating of 4.5, and models under the Ford badge with 4.4 out of 5.
-The same official information place Q50 as average reliability-wise, and Mondeo is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 3.0 out of 5, exactly the same as the other one.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Ford does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Infiniti with an average rating of 4.5, and models under the Ford badge with 4.4 out of 5.
+Some independent research have also placed Q50 as average reliability-wise, and Mondeo is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Japanese car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyInfiniti is way more agile, reaching 100km/h in 3.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 63km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the American car, averaging around 4.2 liters of fuel per 100 kilometers (67 mpg), in combined cycle.
 That's 62% difference compared to the Japanese car!